Fredy Montero’s first and fast friend in Seattle was Osvaldo Alonso

 Montero joined the fledgling Sounders in training camp from his native Colombia in 2009 and started chatting up the “white guy’’ running sprints next to him.
 Though Montero knew only a few English words, he figured the other player might speak a second language.

 “I tried to talk to him in English and I said, ‘Do you speak Spanish?’ ’’ Montero recalled Thursday.
-“And the guy said, ‘Yes, of course, I’m from Cuba.’ ’’
+“And the guy said, ‘Yes, of course.
+I’m from Cuba.’ ’’

 Osvaldo Alonso has been his friend ever since, including the years after Montero, known as The Cascadian King, left in 2012 to pursue a career in Europe.
 On Friday, the two met again on the field wearing opposite jerseys as the Sounders took on the Vancouver Whitecaps and their new designated player, Montero, for the first time.